 Outstanding students are awarded tuition grants and teaching/research assistantships.
 These awards are based on merit.
 Students accepting the offer of a scholarship may not decline the accompanying assistantship.
 In addition, the division has funds available so that graduate students may travel to conduct research on their thesis topic.

 Application for admission with consideration for scholarship and financial aid for the fall term must be filed in full by January 1st.
 Apply online here.

 To assure full consideration for the fall term, application should be completed online and ALL supporting materials pertaining to the application for admission should be delivered to the Meadows Graduate Office BEFORE January 1st.
 Materials received from applicants who do not enroll will be retained by the Meadows Graduate Office for one year.
 All documents become the property of Southern Methodist University and cannot be returned.
 A $75.00 non-refundable application fee is required.

 Request in writing one official transcript from the Registrar of each college or university previously attended, including summer terms.
 These may be sent directly to the Meadows Graduate Office.
 If the transcripts are sent to you, do not open the sealed envelopes, and mail them to the Meadows Graduate Office.
 A supplementary transcript covering work in progress at the time of the application must be furnished upon completion of that work.
-International transcripts that are not in English must be accompanied by official translations.
-We recommend the following services:
+International transcripts that are not in English must be accompanied by official translations and evaluations.